BB gun: Safety

 Steel BBs are prone to ricochet off hard surfaces such as brick, concrete, metal, or wood end grain.
-Eye protection is essential when shooting BBs at these materials, more so than when shooting lead pellets, since a BB bouncing off a hard surface can retain a large portion of its initial energy (pellets usually flatten and absorb energy), and could easily cause serious eye damage.
+Unlike lead pellets, which usually flatten and absorb energy upon impact, a BB bouncing off a hard surface can retain a large portion of its initial energy, and could easily cause serious eye damage.
+Wearing eye protection is essential when shooting BBs at these materials, more so than when shooting lead pellets.

 Quick Kill training

 The U.S. Army trained recruits in Quick Kill techniques using Daisy Model 99 BB guns to improve soldiers using their weapons in the Vietnam War from 1967 to 1973.
 The technique was developed for the Army by Bobby Lamar "Lucky" McDaniel and Mike Jennings.

 Legal status

 BB guns are often regulated as a typical air gun.
 Air gun laws vary widely by local jurisdiction.